-From the French word “en-pointe” meaning the ballet dancer has to gracefully support their whole body weight over the tips of their second or middle toes while their feet are fully extended.
+From the French “en-pointe” which means that the ballet dancer has to gracefully support their whole body weight over the tips of their second or middle toes while their feet are fully extended.

-Here at Wisdom Physiotherapy Nedlands, we are able to assess the following in order to identify any biomechanical restrictions:
+An individualised pre-pointe assessment is highly recommended in order to decrease the risk of injuries.
+Here at Wisdom Physiotherapy, we assess the following in order to identify any biomechanical restrictions:

 - ballet technique